-Program faculty and students will be housed in the dormitory of HSMC.
-Classes will be conducted in HSMC's classrooms.
+Program faculty and students will be housed in the dormitory of HSUHK.
+Classes will be conducted in HSUHK's classrooms.

-Weekend activities may include visits to Hong Kong's many interesting districts and world-famous tourist spots such as Macau.
-Students will have opportunities to explore Hong Kong and its environs independently as well.
+Weekend activities may include visits to Hong Kong's many interesting districts and world-famous tourist spots, such as Macau.
+Students will also have opportunities to explore Hong Kong and its environs independently.